Peacocks nearby: approximating sequences of measures: Introduction

 The L\'evy distance was first introduced by L\'evy in 1925 (see~\cite{Le25}).
 Its importance is partially due to the fact that~$d^\mathrm{L}$ metrizes weak convergence of measures on~$\setR$.
 The Prokhorov distance, first introduced in~\cite{Pr56}, is a metric on measures on an arbitrary separable metric space, and is often referred to as a generalization of the L\'evy metric, since $d^\mathrm{P}$ metrizes weak convergence on any separable metric space.
 For these two metrics, peacocks within $\epsilon$-distance \emph{always} exist, and can be explicitly constructed.

+The definition of the infinity Wasserstein distance yields a coupling representation, and it is a natural question whether -- assuming the existence of a peacock nearby -- there is a filtered probability space on which the coupling can be realized with a martingale.
+For finite sequences of measures with finite support, we show in Theorem~\ref{thm:strassenW} that this is true, thus extending (a special case of) Strassen's theorem in a novel direction.

 The structure of the paper is as follows.
 Section~\ref{notation} specifies our notation and introduces the most important definitions.
-In Section~\ref{infsec} contains our main results, concerning the described variant of Strassen's theorem for the infinity Wasserstein distance.
-A continuous time version of this can be found in Section~\ref{se:cont}.
-In Section~\ref{sec:SL} we will treat the stop-loss distance.
-After collecting some facts on the L\'evy and Prokhorov distances in Section~\ref{sec:LP}, we will prove a variant of Strassen's theorem for these metrics in Sections~\ref{se:mLP}-\ref{se:thm P L}.
+Section~\ref{infsec} contains our main result on approximation by peacocks using the infinity Wasserstein distance.
+Its proof is given in Section~\ref{se:pr ram}, and a continuous time version can be found in Section~\ref{se:cont}.
+In Section~\ref{sec:SL} we will treat the approximation problem for the stop-loss distance.
+After collecting some well-known facts on the L\'evy and Prokhorov distances in Section~\ref{sec:LP}, we will prove a criterion for approximation by peacocks under these metrics in Section~\ref{se:thm P L}.
+Section~\ref{se:new Strassen} presents our novel extension of (a special case of) Strassen's theorem, and some related open problems that we propose to tackle in future work.